derekjhyang/CitrixXenserver-monitoring/README.md

 monitor.py it can monitor xenserver host and those VMs which is hosting on it,

-but it depens on parse_rrd.py to parse XML-format data.
+but it depends on parse_rrd.py to parse XML-format data.

 enjoy it